 Rights of Egg or Sperm Donor(s)

-According to Mont.
-Code Ann. § 40-6-106, a husband is regarded as the father and the sperm donor is not, if the husband and wife consent and the insemination is done by a physician.
-There is no case law regarding donation agreements, but donation agreements are recognized.
+A Montana statute provides that a husband is regarded as the father and the sperm donor is not, if the husband and wife consent and the insemination is done by a physician.
+There is no case law regarding donation agreements, but donation agreementsmay be enforced.

 Surrogacy Steps in Montana